XiongxinZ/My_Fancy_Bank/README.md

       * **StockListPanel extends TablePanel**: Available stock info Table, show stocks that be traded
       * **StockPositionPanel extends TablePanel**: Stock position info Table, show customer's current positions.
       * **StockProfitPanel extends TablePanel**: Stock profit info Table, show realized profit of the customer from each stock.
-* **BankerHomepagePanel extends JPanel**: BankerHomePageOanel class. the main panel of banker frame, which will change based on the operation.
+* **BankerContentPanel extends JPanel**: The main panel for banker frames, which will change based on the operation.
+It shows all the details for manage accounts by default.
+   * **CustomerListPanel extends BankerContentPanel**: Panel for showing all the customers information.
+Double clicking on specific customers for more details.
+   * **CollateralEvalsPanel extends BankerContentPanel**: Panel for showing all the unresolved collateral requests so far.
+   * **StockEvalsPanel extends BankerContentPanel**: Panel for showing all the stocks on the market with an "Add" button for importing new stocks from the banker.

 * **MyMenuButton extends JToggleButton**: MyMenuButton class.
 Implemented a toggle menu button.
 * **TableSetting**: set table design, the color of table.